Tridiagonal random matrices, an analytic approach: Introduction

 The tridiagonal model considered in \cite{P09} is

 where the parameter $\alpha > 0$ is related to the non-degenerate convergence of the moments

-We also assume that all entries are real (the complex case can be studied similarly).
-The variables $(a_i)_{i\in \mathbb{N}}$ are bounded in $L^2$ and i.i.d.
+All entries are real.
+In the result recalled below, the diagonal variables have moments of every order, uniformly in the index.

-The rescaled matrix $X^\alpha_N = \frac{1}{N^\alpha} A^\alpha_N$ provides a suitable framework for investigating the convergence of the spectral distribution.
-Using the method of moments, we study the quantities $L_k = \mathrm{tr}\!\left((X^\alpha_N)^k\right)$, where $\mathrm{tr}$ denotes the normalized trace.
-Under these assumptions, the main theorem of \cite{P09} establishes the almost sure convergence of all moments of the spectral distribution.
-Let us recall it.
+The rescaled matrix $X^\alpha_N=N^{-\alpha}A^\alpha_N$ provides a suitable framework for the spectral distribution.
+The method of moments studies $L_k=\trN((X_N^\alpha)^k)$, where $\operatorname{Tr}$ denotes the ordinary matrix trace and $\trN=N^{-1}\operatorname{Tr}$ denotes the normalized trace.
+Under the preceding assumptions, the main theorem of \cite{P09} gives almost-sure convergence of all these moments.
+For ease of comparison with that source, the five displays in the recalled statement retain their original equation numbers.